 - Access the EH&S/Chemical Waste Management form system.

-- Select the type of waste you have to be picked up (mixed chemical waste, lab trash, photo waste, etc.)
+- Select the type of waste you have to be picked up (mixed chemical waste, pure chemical waste, photo waste, etc.)

 - Fill out each form completely.